8 Huge UI Design Trends For 2021-2024

 2. Rising demand for UI designers

-Design teams are estimated to grow by an average of 21% over the next year.
+Design teams are estimated to grow by an average of 21% by the end of the year.

 With more jobs opening up, where does the supply come from?